mootools/mootools-core/Docs/Class/Class.Extras.md

 * (*object*) The current Class instance.
 Calls to chain can also be chained.

 ### Example:
-	//Fx.Style has already implemented the Chain class because of inheritance of the Fx class. var myFx = new Fx.Style('myElement', 'opacity');
+	//Fx.Tween has already implemented the Chain class because of inheritance of the Fx class. var myFx = new Fx.Tween('myElement', 'opacity');
 	myFx.start(1,0).chain(
 		//Notice that "this" refers to the calling object (in this case, the myFx object). function(){ this.start(0,1); },